HewlettPackard/swarm-learning/examples/mnist-keras/README.md

     ``sudo ./mnist-keras/bin/del-workspace -e $EXAMPLE -d $WORKSPACE_DIR``

 **Note:** User can simply reset the Swarm Learning framework to run the training again without executing step 3.
 For reset, either go back to the initial terminal where ``init-workspace`` script was run or open a new terminal, change directory to ``swarm-learning/examples`` and set environment variables as specified in step 1.
-Run the following commands to remove the old training containers and reset and prepare the framework for retraining -
+Run the following commands that remove the old training containers and reset and prepare the framework for retraining -

 ``../swarm-learning/bin/stop-swarm --sl``

 ``../swarm-learning/bin/run-swci --sudo --name node-swci --network $EXAMPLE-net -serverAddress node-spire -genJoinToken --usr-dir $PWD/$EXAMPLE/bin --init-script-name reset.cmd``

 After reset, go to step 2 and rerun the training again.

 ## References